Plural identity

-Plurality or plural is an identity used by those who believe they have multiple distinct consciousnesses, identities, or self-states in their body.
-There are plural communities active in a variety of online spaces including on blogging sites and instant messaging servers like Discord.
-The plural community also includes some who practice tulpamancy as part of the identity.
+Plural identity or plurality is a self-reported identity used by those who believe they experience multiple distinct consciousnesses, identities, or self-states.
+Various communities dedicated to plurality exist online, including sites for blogging or instant messaging.
+The plural subculture also includes some who practice tulpamancy as part of the identity.

 The related term "'" is used within clinical psychology and by some plural people to describe the experience of being multiple.
-In clinical research, multiplicity is typically associated with dissociative identity disorder (DID) or identity disturbance, even while some members of plural communities reject the suggestion that their experiences are inherently disordered and even report finding their identities and associated experiences to be soothing.
+In clinical research, multiplicity is typically associated with symptoms of mental illness such as dissociative identity disorder (DID) or identity disturbance.
+However, some members of plural communities reject the suggestion that their experiences are inherently disordered and may even report finding their identities and associated experiences to be soothing.

 Origins and characteristics

-The identity and its related vocabulary was first present in mailing lists of the 1980s, while in the 1990s, online plural communities and their associated organizations emerged in greater abundance.
-By 2001, online communities dedicated to plurality started to appear.
+The identity and its related vocabulary was first present in mailing lists of the 1980s.
+In the 1990s, online plural communities and their associated organizations emerged in greater abundance, and by 2001, online communities dedicated to plurality started to appear.
 Consensus to use plurality as an umbrella term emerged in 2018 when more than 23,000 votes were cast across different support groups and platforms in support of the term.
-According to licensed counselor, Emily Christensen, this "was, in itself, a historic moment for Plurals as they organized together in a way they never have previously".
+According to licensed counselor Emily Christensen, this "was, in itself, a historic moment for Plurals as they organized together in a way they never have previously".
 A year later, the community was introduced to two new terms (' and ') during a presentation by a plural person in the Plural Positivity World Conference.

-Some in the plural community practice tulpamancy (borrowed from Tibetan culture); simularities between that practice and the experience of multiplicity are a major conversation point in plural communities.
-Plural communities continue to exist online through social media including blogging sites like LiveJournal, Tumblr, and more recently, TikTok, Reddit, YouTube, and Discord servers.
+Some in the plural community practice tulpamancy (borrowed from Tibetan culture); similarities between that practice and the experience of multiplicity are a major conversation point in plural communities.
+Plural communities continue to exist online through social media including blogging sites such as LiveJournal, Tumblr, and more recently, TikTok, Reddit, YouTube, and Discord servers.